AnderGray/Lissajous/README.md

 # Lissajous
 Openframeworks app for creating and controlling Lissajous figures using arrow keys

+Frequency of the oscilators adjusted with arrow keys, "awds" keys for phase and space bar will sync frequencies

 Pre built on Mac OSX 10.13:

 In terminal run "open bin/Lissjous.app"